Rónán Mac Con Iomaire: Early life

 Mac Con Iomaire was raised in the Connemara Gaeltacht village of An Cheathrú Rua, the eldest of three children of Tomás Mac Con Iomaire and Mairéad.
-He is a brother of Donncha Mac Con Iomaire and Síle Nic Con Iomaire.

 Career

 Mac Con Iomaire was educated at Scoil Chuimsitheach Chiaráin, and studied BA in Journalism in Dublin City University (DCU).
 While at university, he was editor of the college newspaper and contributed to a number of other university publications.

 He began his journalistic career as a news feature writer with the Evening Herald and also worked for the Irish Independent.

 In 1996, with the opening of Teilifís na Gaeilge, Mac Con Iomaire took up a role as video journalist with Nuacht TnaG.
 Two years later, he returned to Independent News & Media as a freelancer, while also working as Dublin Correspondent for the Irish language newspaper Foinse, and as an editor for the Telecom Éireann (now eircom) online publication Cumasc.
 He was also a contributor to various publications such as Magill and The Irish Times during this period.

 In 1999, he co-founded the communications company, meas media, along with Breandán Ó hEaghra, and became managing director of the company, focussing mostly on the expanding web industry and the Irish language sector.
-During this period, he also became involved in the hospitality trade, taking out a lease on two Galway city public houses, An Gob Fliuch and de Burgo's.

-In 2002, he returned to television journalism and was appointed Local Government correspondent for Nuacht RTÉ and Nuacht TG4, where we won a number of awards for his journalism.
+In 2002, he was appointed Local Government correspondent for Nuacht RTÉ and Nuacht TG4, where we won a number of awards for his journalism.
 In 2004, he won an ESB National Media Award for his investigation of planning irregularities.
 In 2006, he was awarded the Oireachtas Journalist of the Year award following his revelations regarding a personal fund-raising dinner in Manchester for the then Taoiseach, Bertie Ahern.